asyncapi/website/pages/about/index.md

 **It was time to come up with something good enough for everyone instead of having every company doing its own battle.
 We can learn a lot together if we join forces, so we decided to create AsyncAPI!**

+## Open governance model

+Free software allows users to apply, modify, and continue in the chain by distributing copies to help others and, in this case, disseminating modified versions of the specification.

+Partnership with Postman speeded up the initiative's work in transferring AsyncAPI to a foundation and forming [an open governance model](https://github.com/asyncapi/community/blob/master/CHARTER.md) to assure the community that a single company does not control AsyncAPI Initiative.
+This move takes the project to a higher level.

+In doing so, we achieve:

+- Ensuring an open governance model where no single company dominates the specification and its tools.
+- Making the project as democratic as possible.
+- Relying on an asynchronous decision-making process that empowers the people who "work," not the companies who "pay."

+In other words, it [gives equal power to individual and corporate contributors](/blog/governance-motivation).

 ## Maintainers